naltun/eyes.py/README.md

 # eyes (dot py)

 ### What is it?
-A implementation of [eyes.sh](https://github.com/naltun/eyes.sh) written in Python.
+An implementation of [eyes.sh](https://github.com/naltun/eyes.sh) written in Python.

 ### Why?
 I am trying to get better with Python.
-As such, I have decided to reimplement some previous programs in Python, in order to learn additional features of the language.
+As such, I have decided to reimplement some previous programs in Python in order to learn additional features of the language.

 ### Installation & Use
 #### Installation